Dazzle (manga): Characters

 Vincent is a kid who is being watched by Baroqueheat and Soresta.
-According to the manga, he is the imposter of an illegitimate child between a king and one of his servants.
-The real Vincent died in the terrible sickness that killed the king and all the other heirs, leaving his servant to impersonate him and be delivered to the king.
-However, the anime does not mention this and simply keeps him as the illegitimate child.
+It is later revealed that he is the imposter of an illegitimate child between a king and one of his servants.
+The real Vincent died in the sickness that killed the king and all the other heirs, leaving his servant to impersonate him and be delivered to the king.